daneroo/mongo2git/README.md

 # mongo2git = Mongudump to git
-Idea: progressively commit changes in a mongo dump to a git repo
+Idea: progressively commit database snapshots through a mongo dump to a git repo

 ## Restore loop
 To fetch: